G-Core/product-documentation/documentation/cloud/virtual-instances/types-of-virtual-machines.md

 ## Memory

-Production-grade instances designed for workloads that rely heavily on RAM for optimal performance.
+Production-grade Virtual Machines designed for workloads that rely heavily on RAM for optimal performance.

 **Use cases**

-Databases
+Databases, real-time analytics, and memory-intensive AI and Machine Learning tasks.

 <tabset-element>